 - HubSpot SEO Tutorial: Optimizing Your Inbound Strategy for Search: https://www.youtube.com/watch?v=Pke3AbKEfNs

-So, as we said in the opener we’re going to be talking about the difference between the funnel and the flywheel.
+As we said in the opener, we’re going to be talking about the difference between the funnel and the flywheel.
 HubSpot is a pioneer in inbound marketing software.
 They really popularized this idea of inbound marketing, inbound marketing strategy.
-And it was built around originally this idea of the inbound marketing funnel.
+It was built around originally this idea of the inbound marketing funnel.

 Recently, over the last few years HubSpot’s been moving into something called the inbound flywheel.
 As a HubSpot partner I’ve been watching them make this transition over time and honestly I’m not a huge fan of the inbound flywheel.
 I actually think that there’s still a ton of value with the funnel.
 The funnel is far from dead, it’s extremely important today.
 So in this video, we’re going to look at the differences between a funnel and a flywheel, how they should be applied.
 We’re going to show you how to use both of these tools to not just build a great strategy and understand where your buyers are in their journey but also how we create repeatable processes that deliver the best results over time.

 Marketing funnel or marketing flywheel?
 As I said in the beginning I believe that both play an important role in creating sustainable success.
 As marketers, as business owners, as salespeople, we want to create a repeatable sustainable process that grows our business over time.
 Short wins are great but a lot of times these short bursts and these short victories don’t lead to long-term success.
 The goal should be to create a really great strategy that builds over time and this is where both of these come into play.

 Putting Customers at the Center